 Creating style guide templates are incredibly easy!
 To create a new style guide template follow these easy steps.

+Click on the Business Settings Icon menu.
 Click on the Templates tab towards the top of your screen and select the Style Guides option, which you'll see on the left.

 From there, add custom folders to house custom style guides.
 Start by clicking the gold Add Folder button.
 Once you name your folder, click on the gold plus sign to add your style guide templates.
 Easy to drag and drop into any order you please, custom folders allow you to keep all your style guide templates neatly organized and easy to find.